aimms/how-to/C_Deployment/114-execute.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on October 25, 2018 by Deanne Zhang.
+	This article was originally posted to the AIMMS Tech Blog on February 22, 2017 by Deanne Zhang.

 .. sidebar:: Executing another program